wahyusumartha/qiscus-sdk-ios/docs/getting-started.md

  pod init
 ```

-After Podfile is initialized, open it and type 'Qiscus' in the pod section
+After Podfile is initialized, open it and type 'Qiscus' in the pod section, pod 'Qiscus' is supporting Swift 4

 ```swift
   target 'Sample' do